Paiva2/reservation/README.md

 ## Reservation Management

 - [x] Users should be able to get the movies and their show times for a specific date and genre.
+- [x] Users should be able to see the available seats for a specific Session and Room.
-- Users should be able to reserve seats for a showtime, see the available seats, and select the seats they want.
+- Users should be able to reserve seats for a showtime choosing the seats they want (If available).
 - Users should be able to see their reservations and cancel them (only upcoming ones).
 - Admins should be able to see all reservations, capacity, and revenue.